nurlancoder/SAYN_moviewind/README.md

 1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
 2. Enable Authentication (Google provider)
 3. Enable Firestore Database
-4. Update `frontend/src/firebase/config.js` with your Firebase config
+4. Get your Firebase configuration from Project Settings → General → Your apps
+5. Add all Firebase config values to your `.env` file (see Environment Variables section)

 ### TMDB API Setup